Banana Bread Baked Oatmeal

 Instructions

-• Add remaining dry ingredients (flax, cinnamon, baking powder, oats) and stir until combined.
+• Add the dry ingredients (oats, flaxseed, baking powder, cinnamon, salt, and nutmeg) to the wet ingredients and stir until combined.

-• Bake for 40-45 minutes, or until firm and set, and the center is not jiggly.
+• Pour oat mixture into the prepared ban.
+Bake for 40-45 minutes, or until the edges have become a golden brown and the center is not jiggly.

 Notes

-Nutrition information will vary slightly based on milk type used.
+Nutrition information will vary slightly based on milk type and other specific ingredients used.

 Nutrition